gyselroth/balloon/CONTRIBUTING.md

 ## License
 This software is freely available under the terms of [GPL-3.0](https://github.com/gyselroth/balloon/LICENSE), please respect this license and do not contribute software parts which are not compatible with GPL-3.0.

+## Editor config
+This repository gets shipped with an .editorconfig configuration.
+For more information on how to configure your editor please visit [editorconfig](https://github.com/editorconfig).

 ## Code policy
 Please make sure that you're following: